 - Group Conscience Process: It’s more than just taking a vote.
 Reflecting on our traditions, we pause to seek out our Higher Power’s will for what’s best for the fellowship and CoDA as a whole. – FSM Pt.
 1-sec.3

-- Difficult Situations??? – Used to restore order, anyone may call for “30 Seconds” to call a “Time Out” for everyone to cease talking and seek guidance from Higher Power.
-It is followed by the serenity prayer. – FSM Pt.
+- Restoring Order – On rare occasions, a meeting may get off track.
+This may be due to crosstalk, lack of boundaries, and other things.
+Anyone in a meeting may call for “30 Seconds” and call a “Time Out” for everyone to cease talking and seek guidance from Higher Power.
+It is always followed by the serenity prayer before resuming the meeting. – FSM Pt.
 1-sec.3

 - Hybrid Meetings – Combining your in-person and virtual meeting

 As we transition to meeting in person, many groups would like to allow members to continue to meet virtually as well.

 - Group Chat: Bringing your group together – Groups that have made a decision to implement group chat for member support report a stronger sense of fellowship and belonging.
 Implementing a group chat provides for member support between meetings and an opportunity for enhanced fellowship among members.

 – See Social Media & Communication Guidelines below